-The Dutch leveraged finance market participants are experiencing a continuing increase in competition due to ample liquidity.
-Traditional banks are losing market share to debt funds that do not have to deal with provisioning and pressure from regulators and that are willing to offer more flexible documentary terms (such as fewer interim repayment obligations, more headroom, flexible equity cure, normalisation provisions with respect to financial covenants, access to incremental lines and the use of grower baskets that are linked to financial performance or size of the borrower).
-As a result of this flexibility sponsors are less likely to default under the financing arrangements, which in turn minimises interference from debt providers.
-Sponsors that do not necessarily want to drive their return by marginally better pricing but look for flexibility and willingness to finance their buy-and-build strategy will more and more seek funding from debt funds.
-This is especially the case for large private equity (and, to a lesser extent, medium-sized) transactions where turnaround time of the transaction is relevant and one debt fund can take up the entire financing for which otherwise a club of banks would be required.
-As a result, large private equity transactions are increasingly structured as a term loan B, a non-amortising, secured term loan, with investors being a mix of traditional bank lenders and institutional investors or debt funds.
+The debt finance structure highly depends on the type of debt provider.
+The Dutch leveraged finance market is considered crowded in terms of the number of debt providers active in the small, medium and large financing space.
+Traditional banks have been losing market share to alternative lenders that do not have to deal with provisioning and pressure from regulators and that are willing to offer more flexible documentary terms (such as fewer interim repayment obligations, more headroom, flexible equity cure, normalisation provisions with respect to financial covenants, access to incremental lines and the use of grower baskets that are linked to financial performance or size of the borrower).
+As a result of this flexibility, sponsors are less likely to default under the financing arrangements, which in turn minimises interference from debt providers.

+Even though the overall pricing of alternative lenders is typically higher in comparison to traditional banks, the sponsor will (in return) benefit from higher leverage levels, more flexibility in deal terms and the willingness of such lender to finance their buy-and-build strategy..
+This is especially the case for large private equity transactions where turnaround time of the transaction is relevant and one debt fund can take up the entire financing for which otherwise a club of banks would be required.

+As a result, large private equity transactions are increasingly structured as unitranche products (meaning: just a term loan B - a non-amortising secured term loan).
 In larger internationally arranged financings we do more often see senior financing being combined with mezzanine or second lien financing or high-yield bond issuances.

-Traditional bank-led leveraged loan financing remains the most common source to fund small and medium-sized private equity transactions in the Netherlands.
-Small and medium sized deals are usually financed with senior debt, whether or not in combination with mezzanine or second lien financing.
-We see increase of remaining funding gaps being filled with vendor loans and/or earn-out arrangements.
+Since a few years, alternative lenders are also actively participating in the market for small and medium-sized private equity transactions in the Netherlands, as such traditional bank-led leveraged loan financing are no longer the most common source to fund small and medium-sized private equity transactions in the Netherlands.

+For all type of transactions, we see increase of the use of vendor loans and/or earn-out arrangements.